ipasimulator/ipasim/src/HeadersAnalyzer/README.md

 That way, we delegate the low-level details of argument passing, calling conventions, etc. to Clang which should know them best.
 Even better than, say, debugger, that's also why we chose this approach over the one mentioned above.
 The i386 wrapper then takes a pointer to this structure and calls the real function with arguments from that structure.
-Again, this wrapper is generated from LLVM IR code and compiled into an object file that is then linked directly into the DLL.
+Again, this wrapper is generated from LLVM IR code and compiled into an object file that is then linked into a thin DLL which imports the functions from the original DLL.
 Then, at runtime, the ARM wrappers are mapped to the virtual machine and their code is emulated.
 When they call our i386 wrappers, the machine code jumps to an unmapped memory.
 We catch that and simply extract a pointer to the structure (it's always in some well known location, e.g., if it's first argument, then the location is register `r0`).